atdd-bdd/GherkinExecutorForJava/README.md

 If the second class is created, the first class will also have a method to convert it to the internal class.
-It's possible there is an invalid value in the table, so Exception is caught if that occurs.
+It's possible there is an invalid value in the table, so IllegalArgumentException is caught if that occurs.

-Why an `Exception`, rather than something more specific?
-The type of exception that can occur for different classes is not the same.  `Exception` is the type that represents all the possible string conversion errors.

 The sample templates for the glue code loop through the list of objects and convert each one to an internal object.